- Subscribing Memberships (Previously Science News subscriptions)

-Your $50 annual membership to the Society for Science & the Public includes:
+Additionally, your $50 annual membership to the Society includes:

-- Twenty-six issues of Science News magazine any way you want it: In print, online on your computer, tablet and smartphone or through our iPad app available from the iTunes store.
+- Twenty-six issues of Science News magazine any way you want it: In print, online on your computer, tablet and smartphone or through our iPad app, which is available from the App Store.

 - Unlimited digital access to ScienceNews.org, including daily news, blogs, premium content and archives back to 1924.

-We’ll also send you regular updates from the Society so you can measure the impact of your investment and see the results of your support.
+Subscribing members also receive regular updates from the Society to measure the impact of their investment and see the results of their support.